roman-milk/roman-milk.github.io/patty-ann-brad-and-me.md

  She argued against it and I tried my best to convince her and fear of what her mother and the rest of her family would do finally swung her over and the next morning we flew to Vegas and were married by Elvis.

  I loved Patty Ann, but I knew that our marriage was just a sham.
 I loved her enough to do what I was doing to help her, but I knew that she didn't love me.
 I knew she really liked me, but that was all and I made sure that the hotel where we spent the night had double beds.
 I was in one, under the covers, and I had turned the other one down for Patty and when she came out of the bathroom she saw the set-up.
 She looked from me to the other bed and then back to me and then she came and got into bed with me.
 I started to ask her if she knew what she was doing and she put a finger to my lips.
-Report_Story #2